 Zero Downtime Migration (ZDM) Patterns

 Framework M provides the tools and patterns necessary to perform database schema updates without application downtime.
-This is achieved through a Two-Phase Migration strategy and a ZDM-Aware Readiness Probe.
+This is achieved through a Two-Phase Migration strategy and a CI/CD Verification Pipeline.

 1. The Two-Phase Migration Strategy